 13. Wardrobe goes through 30,000 cheeks every season.
 Those rosy red cheeks we wear during the “Parade of the Wooden Soldiers” and “Rag Dolls” numbers aren’t makeup, they’re red felt circles that we fasten to our cheeks with double-sided tape or Vaseline.

-15. We can kick up to 1,200 times in one day.
-We do about 300 kicks per show and perform in up to four shows a day during busy periods!
+15. We can kick up to 650 times in one day.
+We do more than 160 kicks per show and perform in up to four shows a day during busy periods!

 16. Over 1,100 costumes are worn by the cast in each show.
 More than 1,100 colorful costumes are worn in the Christmas Spectacular—from us Rockettes to the ensemble and singers.

 17. We’re pros when it comes to changing costumes.
 The quickest change occurs between the “Parade of the Wooden Soldiers” and “New York at Christmas” numbers, where we have 78 seconds to change in the wings of the Great Stage—with the help of our dressers, of course!

 18. Our wardrobe department does loads (and loads!) of laundry.
 Over 350 loads of laundry are done per week, for 16 hours per day during the week and 20 hours per day over the weekend.
 The cast’s shoes, laundry, and costumes are stored in 180 laundry baskets backstage for each show.

 19. There are over 1,100 pairs of shoes worn in each show.
 Between us Rockettes, the ensemble and Santa Claus, over 1,100 pairs of shoes are worn per show.